linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 03 Identification and Management of Major Banking Risks/Chapter 05 Interest Rate Risk.md

 4. What is convexity?
 Discuss its potential usefulness in evaluating bonds.
 5. Discuss the pros and cons of duration mismatching for a depository institution.

 Suppose there are three zero-coupon bonds, identical in all respects except maturity.
-Each bond has a face value of  $1000.
-One of them matures a year from now and is currently selling at$ 855.66.
-Another matures 2 years from now and is currently selling at $835.33.
-The third matures 3 years from now and is currently selling at $775.85.
+Each bond has a face value of  \$1000.
+One of them matures a year from now and is currently selling at\$ 855.66.
+Another matures 2 years from now and is currently selling at \$835.33.
+The third matures 3 years from now and is currently selling at \$775.85.
 Compute the YTM for each of the three bonds, plot the yield curve (assuming that you can interpolate smoothly), and compute the available forward rates.

 6. The annualized YTM on a single-period pure discount bond is 12% and that on a two-period pure discount bond is 10.45%.
 There are two bonds.
-One is a two-period, pure discount bond that promises a balloon payment of $1200 at maturity.
-The other is a bond that will pay a coupon of $100 one period hence, and a coupon of $100 plus a balloon payment of $1000 two periods hence.
+One is a two-period, pure discount bond that promises a balloon payment of \$1200 at maturity.
+The other is a bond that will pay a coupon of \$100 one period hence, and a coupon of \$100 plus a balloon payment of \$1000 two periods hence.
 Compute the duration of these bonds and their possible price changes prior to maturity.
 7. Given below is an excerpt from a conversation between two people.
 Provide a critique.

 Moderator: So, what do you people think?
 Will we ever really understand what happened to the American banking industry well enough to know what should be done?